boogiespook/rti/README.md

 * Apache

 ## Setup
-Use database.sql to setup the table for the spider database.
+Use database.sql to setup the table for the RTI database.

-Edit dbconnect.php with your mysql credentials.
+Copy dbconnect.php.template to dbconnect.php and edit it to reflect your MySQL credentials.

 Create the database and tables:

-mysql -u XXXX -p spider < database.sql
+mysql -u XXXX -p XXXX < database.sql